SCRT-HQ/VaporShell/docs/glossary/New-VSECSService.md

 ### -TaskDefinition
 The family and revision family:revision or full ARN of the task definition to run in your service.
-If a revision is not specified, the latest ACTIVE revision is used.
+The revision is required in order for the resource to stabilize.
 A task definition must be specified if the service is using the ECS deployment controller.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-taskdefinition